evoixmr/manual/source/hardware/controllers/numark_mixtrack_platinum_fx.rst

 |
 | 5.
 If they both match then use the one with the lowest deck number
 |
 | To help know which it is using when tapping BOTH up and down arrows on the deck are lit.
 As the first tap doesn't make any changes (you
  can't work out a bpm from one tap) it is safe to tap and hold the button and check which deck the arrows are showing on.
 |
 | MixtrackPlatinumFX.tapChangesTempo to false, recommended only for advanced users.
 The pads are for controlling cues, loops, and
  samples via various modes & layers.
 To select a mode, select a Pad Mode button (Cue, Auto Loop, Fader Cuts & Sample) to assign that functionality to the 8 pads.
 An LED under the pad section indicates the currently selected

 ..
-Audthots - evoixmr, palaran and bit thaks to PopHippy for creating the original PDF file.
+Authors - evoixmr, palaran and big thanks to PopHippy for creating the original PDF file.